| | |

 California Route 66

-• Get lost in the Joshua tree forest and run down Kelso Sand Dunes of the Mojave Desert.
+• Get lost in the Joshua tree forest and run down the Kelso Sand Dunes of the Mojave Desert.

 • Take a slight detour to see the most artful recycling initiative at Elmer’s Bottle Tree Ranch in Oro Grande.